9999years/uni2esky/readme.md

 # Tools for dealing with encoding and receipt printers

-This repository contains set of Python scripts for inspecting code pages of external receipt printers compatible with some or most of the Epson POS/ESC standard (such as my Esky POS-58) and converting Unicode strings into Esky-escaped byte-strings.
+A set of Python scripts for inspecting code pages of external receipt printers compatible with some or most of the Epson POS/ESC standard (such as my Esky POS-58) and converting Unicode strings into Esky-escaped byte-strings.
 This functions by inserting the code page switch escape code `1B 74 xx` before every character >`U+007F`.
 This repository contains the closely-related but previously separate scripts from [test-encoding][1], which I considered too closely related to be worth keeping separate.
 A brief index of the scripts and their uses follows.

 I’m packaging this for PyPi, so this is all out of date.
 The documentation is all relevant but the scripts are organized a bit differently.

+Install with

+    pip install uni2esky

 # Table of Contents